maurolepore/maurolepore/README.md

 * Communication: Translating research ideas to reproducible examples and testable requirements.
 * Data engineering: Gathering and structuring useful data.
-* Back-end development: Implementing valuable tools as quickly and cheaply as possible.
+* Back-end development: Implementing valuable tools as quickly and cost-effectively as possible.
 * Front-end development: Designing intuitive user-interfaces to empower users.
 * DevOps: Building workflows to continuously integrate and deliver the system (CI/CD).